 Student Assessments: Students will be assessed for their ability to successfully complete the assignments mentioned above, according to the grading criteria mentioned below.
 Instructional Materials:

-Economics by Arnold, Tenth Edition, South Western, ISBN-10: 1111822883 ISBN-13: 9781111822880, and a handheld calculator

-It would also guide. o be beneficial if you purchased the accompanying study any student with a documented disability, (i.e. physical, learning, psychiatric, visual, hearing, etc) who needs to arrange reasonable accommodations must contact the disability services office at the respective college at the beginning of each semester.
+Principles of Economics by Schiller, 13th Edition, McGraw-Hill, ISBN 978-0-07-812720-5: and a handheld calculator any student with a documented disability, (i.e. physical, learning, psychiatric, visual, hearing, etc) who needs to arrange reasonable accommodations must contact the disability services office at the respective college at the beginning of each semester.
 Faculty are authorized to provide only the accommodations requested by the disability services office.
-The counselor for Southeast College can be reached at 713 718-7218.
+The counselour for Southeast College can be reached at 713 718-7218.